JustAn0therDev/mail_handler/README.md

 A use-case for could be a job that runs on your server or local machine at a specified time of day and downloads (or forwards) a list of e-mails, much like a notification for some addresses (sys-admins, for example).

-Another use-case could be having e-mails sent as notifications from an action in a Web Application or an unexpected change in your data through some connection to a database that triggers the `mail_handler`.
+Another use-case could be having e-mails sent as notifications from an action in a Web Application or an unexpected behaviour from your data through some connection to a database that triggers a `mail_handler` execution.

 ### Final Considerations

-If you used the application and liked it, please consider giving it a star and contributing to it by changing some implementations that might be interesting to other people as well and making Pull Requests to have them in the `main` branch, customizing to your own use-cases, etc.
+If you used the application and liked it, please consider giving it a star and contributing to it!